matrix-io/matrix-creator-malos-android/README.md

 ## Preriquisities

-* Only install for now developer version of MALOS deb package on your RaspberryPi and reboot it:
+* Please install MALOS service package on your RaspberryPi and reboot it:

 ``` bash
 curl https://apt.matrix.one/doc/apt-key.gpg | sudo apt-key add -